 Frugal dinners looked like a three-point picture.
 We consumed meat, often within a casserole type meal: vegetables, usually within a salad or canned vegetables, and a starchy addition, generally incorporated within the casserole.
-The freezer/ refrigerator space negated ice cream or generally any kind of dessert so fresh fruit and nuts were our desserts.
-Leftovers were carefully packaged in small, clear, containers and all stacked cautiously on top of each other for maximum storage.
+The freezer/ refrigerator space negated ice cream or generally any dessert, so fresh fruit, and nuts were our desserts.
+Leftovers were carefully packaged in small, clear containers and all stacked cautiously on top of each other for maximum storage.
 But what I noticed from this three-point presentation is that I gave much more thought to utilize everything in the refrigerator—a concept which one doesn’t need to do when one has more refrigerator storage space.
 When food is out of sight, it usually is out of mind and will go bad.
 Thus, I was much more economical in our food consumption because I was completely aware of what the refrigerator held.
 That is good!

-And not only did we need to monitor the refrigerator space, but every item in our cabinets also became subject to scrutiny.
+And not only did we need to monitor the refrigerator space, but every item in our cabinets also became scrutinized.
 Did I need two types of rice when one would do?
 What about keeping the dry foods in jars or containers so they would be easier to store and stack on top of one another?
 Everything had a place and space for that place, or it didn’t deserve to be in our tiny home.

-Another concept that became very important was to NOT buy the biggest size of an item, but the smallest.
+Another concept that became very important was not buying the biggest size of an item but the smallest.
 For example, instead of purchasing a COSTCO size jar of mayonnaise, I now shopped the Dollar Store to get tiny versions of my favorite products, and I found that they were often a better deal than their super-sized counterparts.